Curriculum

 Yearbook/Yearbook Honors

-Creative Writing (Clarion Publication)
+Creative Writing

 Academic Conservatory

 This distinction will be recognized on students’ diplomas and transcripts and they will be recognized at graduation.
 More importantly, students will be encouraged and stretched to take the area that they are passionate about beyond the four walls of the classroom.
-Application, admission and additional graduation requirements for this program are determined by individual departments.
+Application, admission, and additional graduation requirements for this program are determined by individual departments.

 If you are interested in this distinction, please read the information below and contact Mrs. Amanda Poole, upper school assistant principal.
 Seniors must submit a checklist from their area of conservatory interest by Oct.
 1 and submit all supporting documentation before Jan.
 31 of their senior year to be recognized at commencement.
 If students desire to have conservatory distinction listed on their transcripts during the college application process, they must submit all required documents before Oct.
 1.